RyanScarbrough/GenfanadThis/README.md

 ![Step 3](https://gcdnb.pbrd.co/images/eRJbODV6oJfB.png)

 ## About
 Chrome extensions get access to the chrome.debugger API, which serves as an alternate transport for Chrome's remote debugging protocol.
+We can use this API to attach a debugger and send commands to it.

 **How it works:**